-For Kline, becoming Pennsylvania Super Lawyers’ Top Point Getter for the 17th straight year was a first for any lawyer in any state.
-He has been recognized over the years for myriad legal victories, including his $8 billion punitive damages verdict in October 2019 against Johnson & Johnson in a Risperdal case.
-A past president of the Inner Circle of Advocates, Kline in 2019 also won jury verdicts of $80 million and $41 million in cases against Johnson &Johnson in transvaginal mesh cases.
+For Kline, becoming Pennsylvania Super Lawyers’ Top Point Getter for the 20th straight year was a first for any lawyer in any state.
+He has been recognized over the years for myriad legal victories, including his $8 billion punitive damages verdict against Johnson & Johnson in a Risperdal case.
+A past president of the Inner Circle of Advocates, Kline has also won jury verdicts of $80 million and $41 million in cases against Johnson &Johnson in transvaginal mesh cases.
 Kline was a leader in litigation involving victims of the Amtrak 188 derailment that resulted in a $265 million settlement.

 Super Lawyers is an independent service that rates outstanding lawyers from more than 70 practice areas who "have attained a high degree of peer recognition and professional achievement."
 The multi-phase selection process includes independent research, peer nominations and peer evaluations in voting across the state, followed by a Blue Ribbon Panel review.